 The durability of the euro appears to rest on the impossibility of abandoning it, rather than reform that would address its fundamental flaws.
 In practice, this makes the euro dependent on Germany’s commitment to maintain it.
 This paper considers whether Germany’s commitment to the euro is proven in the context of its history with European monetary arrangements since the last years of Bretton Woods and its actions during the euro zone crisis in light of German interests in the sovereign debt and banking crisis.
 It argues that Germany’s support for European monetary arrangements has always been conditional on Germany’s ability to insist on monetary stability and that the conjunction of the reappearance of German structural monetary power in the bond markets and Germany’s actions during the crisis have made the euro zone a site of potentially disintegrative conflict.
 It concludes that Germany’s commitment to the euro is unproven.

-Are We There Yet?
-Growth, rebalancing and the psuedo-recovery
+Paper No.7: Are We There Yet?
+Growth, rebalancing and the pseudo-recovery by Craig Berry

 In 2013, economic growth in Britain started to gather pace, after several years of under-performance.
 This has led to claims that the British economy is finally recovering, and moreover, that the ‘austerity’ pursued by the coalition government since 2010 has been successful.
 This paper offers a sustained scrutiny of such claims, and examines evidence on whether the economy is ‘rebalancing’ away from the key aspects of the pre-crisis growth model – as promised by the coalition government upon taking office.
 The paper argues that the resurgence of growth is, to some extent, illusory.
 Insofar as the economy is experiencing recovery, it is best characterised as a ‘pseudo-recovery’ in that it has been facilitated by a return to the pre-crisis growth model.
 Given that the flaws and contradictions of the pre-crisis growth model have not been addressed by the coalition government, the recovery is likely to prove unsustainable.